 Compare scenarios have long been awaited by the BigPicture community.
 They are finally debuting in BigPicture 8 (and the corresponding BigGantt 8).
 What-if scenarios are becoming available in the redesigned Gantt chart module – the heart of the popular project management solution for Jira.
 BigPicture Scenarios let you compare, for instance, an optimistic schedule to a pessimistic one.
 Or a loaded product with its MVP equivalent.
 Since an uncommitted scenario does not modify the underlying Jira tasks, you are likely to experience better performance in the sandbox mode, too :)

-While the Scenarios are “just” another feature, BigPicture 8 is a landmark release thanks to two big things: [Boxes] that transform the app into a true PPM solution, as well as the integrations with Trello, Jira Cloud/Server instances, TFS Server, and Rally.
+While the Scenarios are “just” another feature, BigPicture 8 is a landmark release thanks to two big things: Boxes that transform the app into a true PPM solution, as well as the integrations with Trello and multiple Jira Cloud/Server instances.
 In brief: BigPicture 8 projects, programs, and portfolios (a.k.a.
 Boxes) can source tasks from third-party task managers.
-Here’s more on how BigPicture 8 excels its predecessor, version 7.

 What data can you play with?